 Crypto-to-crypto controls are not included in AMLD 5.
 This has been identified as a critical weakness in its effectiveness against money laundering and terrorism financing.
 For example, the CipherTrace Q1 2019 AML Report revealed a major hole in the current cryptocurrency regulatory fabric with respect to cross-border payments via crypto-to-crypto.
 An analysis of 164 million BTC transactions by CipherTrace researchers uncovered a 46% increase in the number of cross-border payments from US cryptocurrency exchanges over the last two years.
 This is important for the effectiveness of AML/CFT regulation because according to the International Consortium of Investigative Journalists, “$8.7 trillion, 11.5 percent of the world’s wealth, is hidden offshore.”

 Also, as reported in previous CipherTrace AML reports, criminals and terrorists can move large amounts of dirty cryptocurrency into poorly regulated exchanges and other crypto-to-crypto services—such as mixers— and turn these funds into “clean” cryptocurrencies.
 The funds can then be moved into the global financial payments system with little risk of being detected.
-CipherTrace earlier reported on elaborate techniques, such as crypto dusting that crypto-to-crypto mixing services like BestMixer.io have used to avoid AML/CFT controls.
+CipherTrace earlier reported on elaborate techniques, such as Crypto Dusting is a cryptocurrency privacy attack that sees ...
+More that crypto-to-crypto mixing services like BestMixer.io have used to avoid AML/CFT controls.
 BestMixer was subsequently shut down by Dutch, and Luxembourg authorities and Europol.
 Also, in response to the FATF’s request for input on its new guidelines earlier this year, CipherTrace recommended “VASPs should be obligated to perform analysis and reporting on crypto-to-crypto swaps (e.g., swap Bitcoin into Ethereum or Monero) at this same level, and to have controls such as KYC on those accounts above the 1,000 EUR mark.”